Marco15453-Archived/ElevatorLockdown/README.md

     LczB: Light Containment Zone B
     Nuke: Nuke
     Scp049: SCP 0 4 9
-  # Cassie message if an elevator gets deactivated? {ELEVATOR} will be replaced with the Elevator Names
+  # Cassie message if an elevator gets deactivated? %ELEVATOR% will be replaced with the Elevator Names
-  cassie_message: '{ELEVATOR} elevator critical power failure'
+  cassie_message: '%ELEVATOR% elevator critical power failure'
-  # Cassie message if an elevator gets reactivated? {ELEVATOR} will be replaced with the Elevator Names
+  # Cassie message if an elevator gets reactivated? %ELEVATOR% will be replaced with the Elevator Names
-  cassie_message_reactivated: '{ELEVATOR} elevator is back in operational mode'
+  cassie_message_reactivated: '%ELEVATOR% elevator is back in operational mode'
   # How long should the broadcast be displayed? (-1 disables it)
   hint_time: 3
   # What message should be displayed when player trys to call/use a deactivated Elevator?
   hint_message: <color=red>The Elevator has a malfunction!</color>
   # How long should the global broadcast be displayed? (-1 disables it)
   global_broadcast_time: 5
-  # What message should be global broadcasted when a elevator gets deactivated? {ELEVATOR} will be replaced with the Elevator Names
+  # What message should be global broadcasted when a elevator gets deactivated? %ELEVATOR% will be replaced with the Elevator Names
-  global_broadcast_message: <color=red>{ELEVATOR}</color> <color=blue>Elevator Critical Power Failure!
+  global_broadcast_message: <color=red>%ELEVATOR%</color> <color=blue>Elevator Critical Power Failure!
 Rebooting!</color>
-  # What message should be global broadcasted when a elevator gets reactivated? {ELEVATOR} will be replaced with the Elevator Names
+  # What message should be global broadcasted when a elevator gets reactivated? %ELEVATOR% will be replaced with the Elevator Names
-  global_broadcast_message_reactivated: <color=red>{ELEVATOR}</color> <color=green>Elevator back in operational mode</color>
+  global_broadcast_message_reactivated: <color=red>%ELEVATOR%</color> <color=green>Elevator back in operational mode</color>
 ```